Tag: favor

 The “throne” of God also attracts many of the same bad kind.
 Many of these will see their through God, but not recognize that their gain is nothing but vapor.

-On the other hand, those shown in the vision to John were not that kind.
+On the other hand, those shown in the to John were not that kind.
 Some were likely martyrs.
 Some had hard lives that brought to God through blood sweat and tears.
 Others did work where they saw no glory at all, but were and trusted God with their endeavors.

 ※Reflection※